divsmith/Decouplr/README.md

 4. Enjoy!
 You can now typehint the interface and inject the adapter instead of the concrete dependency (assuming appropriate IoC bindings).
-Use the adapter exactly as you would the concrete dependency and sleep better at night knowing your code is decoupled from it.
+Use the adapter exactly as you would the concrete dependency and sleep better at night knowing that your code is decoupled from it.